vcsjones/AzureSignTool/README.md

 * `--azure-key-vault-certificate` [short: `-kvc`, required: yes]: The name of the certificate used to perform the signing operation.

-* `--azure-key-vault-accesstoken` [short: `-kvs`, required: possibly]: An access token used to authenticate to Azure.
+* `--azure-key-vault-accesstoken` [short: `-kva`, required: possibly]: An access token used to authenticate to Azure.
 This can be used instead of the `--azure-key-vault-client-id` and `--azure-key-vault-client-secret` options.
 This is useful if AzureSignTool is being used as part of another program that is already authenticated and has an access token to Azure.